A Case for Diversity

 Everyone has the right to be treated fairly and equally.
 It is when individuals are treated respectfully and feel included, they feel a sense of loyalty towards their organization.
 This can lead to increased business and revenue, but also a higher retention rate within the company.

-The Engineers and Geoscientists Act, the professions' governing legislation, as well as the Bylaws and Code of Ethics, guides the association and its members and licensees in performing their duties.
+The Engineers and Geoscientists Act, the professions' governing legislation, as well as the Bylaws and Code of Ethics, guides the organization and its registrants and licensees in performing their duties.

-The Code of Ethics applies to all Engineers and Geoscientists BC members whether they are actively engaged in engineering or geoscience work or are working in other areas.
+The Code of Ethics applies to all Engineers and Geoscientists BC registrants whether they are actively engaged in engineering or geoscience work or are working in other areas.
 This code states that:

 Engineering and geoscience professionals have a duty to the public, to the professions and their fellow members and licensees and shall act at all times with fairness, courtesy and good faith to their associates.
 Each member of Engineers and Geoscientists BC is expected to exercise individual judgment at all times and in all situations.

-If members do not conduct themselves appropriately, further action can be taken against the individual.
+If registrants do not conduct themselves appropriately, further action can be taken against the individual.

 ↰ Back to top

-The Canadian Charter of Rights and Freedoms clearly prohibits discriminiation.
+The Canadian Charter of Rights and Freedoms clearly prohibits discrimination.